 1. Acknowledge that everyone has a little racism in them.

 It’s part of your cultural reality.
 You and I were raised in a cultural context.
 That context created your sense of cultural norm and comfort.
-Whenever we encounter people outside of our ethno-cultural bubble, we get uncomfortable and can easily slip into the false assumption that “they’re weird and I’m not.”
-We then begin to operate with false assumptions that equivocate their behavior with their “differentness.”
+Whenever we encounter people outside of our ethnocultural bubble, we get uncomfortable and can easily slip into the false assumption that “they’re weird and I’m not,” or “they’re wrong and I’m right,” or worst of all, “they’re less and I’m better.”
+We can easily then begin to operate with false assumptions that equivocate bad behaviors with their “differentness.”

 2. Watch your mouth!